Emory Center for Alternative Investments: Alternative Investments Group

-The center sponsors a student group on campus, the Alternative Investments Group, which facilitates student involvement with the center through sponsoring case competitions and by bringing industry speakers to campus.
+The center sponsors a student group on campus, the Alternative Investments Group, which sponsors case competitions and brings industry speakers to campus.
 The group consists of juniors and seniors at the Goizueta Business School who want to expand their understanding of alternative investments and hope to pursue a career in alternative investments.

 Case competitions

-Each year the Alternative Investments Group hosts a number of case competitions open to graduate and undergraduate students.
+Each year the Alternative Investments Group hosts case competitions open to graduate and undergraduate students.
 The competitions include a Hedge Fund Competition wherein competitors devise an investment strategy and execute it over a three-month trading period, a Venture Capital Competition that allows students to simulate making an investment with an entrepreneur, and a Private Equity competition where competitors construct a buyout of a public company and pitch their investment recommendation.
 All of the competitions are judged by professionals actively working in the respective industries, giving the participants the unique opportunity to receive feedback and advice from experts at hedge funds, venture capital shops, and private equity funds.